G-Corp/wok_async_message_handler/README.md

              ]
 ```

-5. create a serializer for your each ecto schema you'll need to send as message (example : User Or Any resource mapped to db as a "model"):
+5. create a serializer for each ecto schema you'll need to send as message (example : User Or Any resource mapped to db as a "model"):
 ```
 mix wok_async_message_handler.serializer --schema MyAppEctoSchema
 ```